elusivecodes/FyreMigration/README.md

 Migrations can be created by extending `\Fyre\Migration\Migration`, ensuring all below methods are implemented.

-Your migrations must be placed in the same namespace as defined in the `setNamespace` method above.
+Your migrations must be placed in the same namespace as defined by the `setNamespace` method above.

 Migration classes should follow the naming convention of `Migration_{version}` where `{version}` is the version number.